ropensci/fingertipsR/cran-comments.md

 ## R CMD check results

-There were no WARNINGs, NOTEs or ERRORs.
+There were no WARNINGs or ERRORs.
+I have 1 x NOTE because I submitted version 0.1.4 three days ago.
+See above for justification (whether acceptible or not, I will take your judgement)

 ## Downstream dependencies